-Write 2 programs.
-Both should prompt the user for and accept input of systolic and diastolic pressure values.
-The programs should then calculate and display (in a reasonable format) the P{MAP} and P{PP} .
-One program should use JOptionPane methods for input and output, the other should use console input and output.
+Write a program that uses a "BldPress" class.
+It is up to you to design this class in a reasonable way.
+The program should prompt the user for and accept input of systolic and diastolic pressure values.
+It should then calculate and display (in a reasonable format) the P{MAP} and P{PP} .
+The program may use JOptionPane methods for input and output or console input and output (but not a combination of the two).